cdl-geneseo/critical-digital-practices/index.md

 *"But lo! men have become the tools of their tools." &mdash;Henry David Thoreau,* [Walden](https://commons.digitalthoreau.org/walden/economy/economy-45-58/?s=tool#pTvsanomslitpaitaalttlhsbasnWhwrwfschjaHdaiwtwetvocpcmtBlmhbttwipfwhifsutfshWnnlcnsdoefhaCmaimiacbfmntbwaaestfhfceomlschbTapvwfiahcusl)*, 1847*

 You're likely familiar with the controversy raging at the present moment over something called "critical race theory."
-Although certain politicians have incorrectly slapped the "CRT" label on just about any mention of historical or current racism in American law, politics, and society, whether or not the mentioner has the slightest familiarity with the body of thought to which the label actually refers, these politicians are at least right in understanding critical race theory itself as an effort to understand how racism works at the level of systems and institutions: that is, to see it as not merely a matter of individual beliefs and attitudes but as something woven deeply into the fabric of American life&mdash;more "feature," you might say, than "bug."
+Although certain politicians have incorrectly slapped the "CRT" label on just about any mention of historical or current racism in American law, politics, and society&mdash;whether or not the mentioner has the slightest familiarity with the body of thought to which the label actually refers&mdash;these politicians are at least right to regard critical race theory itself as an effort to understand how racism works at the level of systems and institutions: to understand it, that is, not merely as a matter of individual beliefs and attitudes but as something woven deeply into the fabric of American life&mdash;more "feature," you might say, than "bug."

 This orientation towards systems is part of what the "critical" in "critical race theory" is meant to signal.
 The theory is critical not only in the ordinary sense of passing negative judgment on the reality it studies, but also in several more important ways&mdash;including its systems-orientation&mdash;not obvious to anyone unfamiliar with the [broad history of "critical theory"](https://plato.stanford.edu/entries/critical-theory/) in modern social thought.
 Explanatory models, methodologies, and college courses&mdash;like this one&mdash; that name themselves "critical" often do so with an eye towards that history.
 As a result, they're likely to exhibit (at least) some combination of the following characteristics: